siegfriedgreg/Frog/src/README.md

 FROG uses files in the *.mtx format that have been converted to *.bin
+*** the converter can be found in a zip file in the "data" folder.

      graph.mtx -> graph.mtx.bin

 To switch within different methods, you must alter the algorithms *.cu file and comment out//in the desired method, located at the end of each file.

-running "make" in the "src" folder, will create a "exp" file for execution of FROG.
-example:
+To run small graph files, copy all the files from "process-small" folder into the "src" folder and run the "make" command.
+After making the "exp" file you can run the program with:

       ./exp [graph location]

-If you are running large graph files and are getting memory error messages, then copy the files from the big-data folder up into the "src" folder and "make" again.
+To run large graph files, copy all the files from "process-large" folder into the "src" folder and run the "make" command.
+After making the "exp" file you can run the program with:

-      /frog/src/big-data-process -> /frog/src/

-To run with the large graph files, you need to specify and adjust the buffer size so that the gpu memory is utilized more effeciently.
-The larger the buffer size the better.

       ./exp [graph location] [buffer size]

+ where buffer size is the best fit for the gpu memory available.
+ *** buffer size is a trial and error value.

 more to come...